keis/docker-ec2-metadata/README.md

 Example: `IAM_ROLE=arn:aws:iam::123456789012:role/CONTAINER_ROLE_NAME`

-Note that the host machine’s instance profile must have permission to assume the given role.
+Note that the host machines instance profile must have permission to assume the given role.
 If not, the container will receive an error when requesting the credentials.

 # License

 The MIT License (MIT)
 Copyright (c) 2014 Cory Thomas
+Copyright (c) 2015 Nordcloud; Martin Akesson

 See [LICENSE](LICENSE)